 Elaine Pickersgill – Registered Nurse

 When you visit our Bondi Junction Clinic, you’ll be treated by Elaine Pickersgill.
-Elaine is a Registered Nurse with over 10 years nursing experience.
+Elaine is a Registered Nurse with over 10 years of nursing experience.
 Prior to joining the Earworx family, Elaine spent five years working as the Registered Nurse on call at several assisted living facilities and nursing homes in Sydney.
 This extensive experience in the aged care industry has provided Elaine with specialist skills in caring for the elderly—skills that are particularly application in her role at Earworx.
 Many Earworx patients are elderly people who require help with impacted earwax caused by wearing hearing aids.
 Elaine commenced her nursing career at Kidapawan Medical Hospital in the Philippines, where she spent time in the intensive care unit, emergency ward, out-patient department, and the general hospital ward.
 Elaine holds a Bachelor of Science in Nursing, a Certificate III and IV in Aged Care and a Course in Aural Care.